 Town Manager's Statement - With the elections being held in one location, this article would provide dividers that would assist voters in staying with their precinct during the voting process.
+This article is a simple majority vote.

-ARTICLE 27: DPW Garage Roof Repair (DPW Manager)
+ARTICLE 29: DPW Garage Roof Repair (DPW Manager)

-To see if the Town will vote to raise and appropriate, borrow pursuant to any applicable statute or transfer from available funds, the sum of Six Hundred Thousand Dollars (\$600,000) or such other amount as the Town Meeting may approve, for the purpose of replacing and repairing the roof at the DPW garage including engineering, bidding, supervision, and incidental repairs to the structure, electrical, and heating systems or to take any other action thereon.
+To see if the Town will vote to appropriate the sum of Six Hundred Thousand Dollars (\$600,000), or such other amount that the Town Meeting may approve, for the purpose of replacing the roof at the DPW Garage, including engineering, bidding, supervision, incidental repairs to the building, and electrical and heating systems; to determine whether this appropriation shall be raised by borrowing or otherwise; or to take any other action relative thereto.

 Town Manager's Statement - This article would fund the replacement of the insulated metal panel roof at the DPW Garage in kind.
 The current structure and roof is approximately 32 years old and the roof is showing signs of wear including damage to various penetrations and sheet metal detail.
 A consultant report itemized various options for repair including new metal penetrations, new roof ridges, and coating the existing roof, however, the replacement at this time appears to offer the best value for another 30-35 years of life.
 The cost is proposed to be shared equally between general revenue, sewer and water enterprise funds as the building supports all functions.
+This article requires a 2/3rd majority vote.

-ARTICLE 28: Nourse Street Cemetery Site Preparation Work (DPW Manager)
+ARTICLE 30: Nourse Street Cemetery Site Preparation Work (DPW Manager)